| As

 resources were extremely crucial, and the success or failure of Vietnam

 would depend not on financial problems but on the attitude of people.
+To show

 the current weaknesses in policy making, Prof. Dapice gave a few